Jayanth853/Vsdsquadronmini/README.md

 The -o1 command is used for moderate and quick level of optimizations for debugging the code.Focuses on reducing code size and improving execution speed without significantly increasing compilation time or altering the program's behavior.

-The output of the Clock Divider Circuit with -o1 Command,
+The output of the Clock Divider Circuit with -o1 Command is done by riscv64-unknown-elf-gcc -o1 -mabi=lp64 -march=rv64i -o clock_divider.o clock_divider.c,

 ![Output of Clock Divider with o1 Command](https://github.com/Jayanth853/Vsdsquadronmini/assets/173602478/9016519b-142a-4315-ba6c-0bc859cd997f)